sricharani-10101/VanVaani/README.md

 (shivani)

-FRA Data & Analytics System
+## FRA Data & Analytics System
-Part of PS-7: AI-powered Decision Support System for Forest Rights Act (FRA) Monitoring.
 This module is independent — it does not need the map, AI, or dashboard code to run.
-It only produces two files that the rest of the team plugs into their systems:
-File	Produced by	Used by
-`data/fra_data.json`	`scripts/generate_fra_data.py`	Member 1 (GIS/Map) and Member 3 (AI Anomaly Detection)
-`data/analytics.json`	`scripts/analytics.py`	Member 4 (Decision Support Dashboard)
 ---
-⚠️ About the data (read this before your demo)
 This is mock / synthetic data, generated with Python's `random` module — not copied from a real dataset, not hand-typed fake numbers.
 Real, claim-level FRA data isn't publicly available in a usable format, so we generate realistic placeholder data instead.
 Both output files clearly say `"data_type": "SYNTHETIC / MOCK DATA"` and carry a disclaimer.
-When you present, say clearly: "This is a working prototype using programmatically generated mock data, standing in for real government data until it's integrated."
-That keeps you fully clear of the hackathon's disqualification rule about presenting fake data as if it were live/real.
+This is a working prototype using programmatically generated mock data, standing in for real government data until it's integrated.
 ---
 Folder structure
 ```